CRamsan/google-api-libs/README.md

 Reference: https://developers.google.com/appengine/docs/java/tools/eclipse

-Now your AppEngine should be installed in your home directory, the path usually
+Now your AppEngine should be installed in your home directory, the path usually is:
-is:
 ~/.eclipse/org.eclipse.platform_"ECLIPSE_VERSION"/plugins/com.google.appengine.eclipse.sdkbundle_"SDK_VERSION"
-And the path for the GWT plugin would be ~/.eclipse/org.eclipse.platform_"ECLIPSE_VERSION"/plugins/com.google.gwt.eclipse.sdkbundle_"SDK_VERSION"
+And the path for the GWT plugin would be:
+~/.eclipse/org.eclipse.platform_"ECLIPSE_VERSION"/plugins/com.google.gwt.eclipse.sdkbundle_"SDK_VERSION"